carlomilanesi/measures-rs/docs/Tutorial.md

 Here is the complete list of methods of `AffineMap2d`, which can be used to create affine transformations in a plane:
 * `new(coefficients: [[Number; 3]; 2])`: It allows to construct any 2D affine transformation, if you know its 6 coefficients.
 * `translation(displacement: Measure2d)`: It returns a transformation which adds the specified vector to measure points.
-* `scaling(fixed_point: MeasurePoint2d, kx: Number, ky: Number)`: It returns a transformation which multiplies by the specified factors the differences with the specified fixed point.
+* `scaling(fixed_point: MeasurePoint2d, factors: [Number; 2])`: It returns a transformation which multiplies by the corresponding factors the differences with the specified fixed point.
 * `rotation(fixed_point: MeasurePoint2d, angle: Measure)`: It returns a transformation which rotates vectors counterclockwise by the specified angle, around the specified fixed point.
 * `rotation_at_left(fixed_point: MeasurePoint2d)`: It is equivalent to `rotation(fixed_point: MeasurePoint2d, Measure::<Degree>::new(90.))`.
 Though, it has no rounding errors, and it is more efficient.
 * `rotation_at_right(fixed_point: MeasurePoint2d)`: It is equivalent to `rotation(fixed_point: MeasurePoint2d, Measure::<Degree>::new(-90.))`.
 Though, it has no rounding errors, and it is more efficient.